9.03.2024

 a surrender

 I spent a good amount of time this past winter writing.
 And I think now it's in good enough shape to share.
 It's from my experiences over the past thirty years, many of them described here.
-So it's a true story.
+So this is a true story.
 Some names have been changed.

 surrender